neuralsorcerer/kvpress/README.md

 ![kvpress](kvpress.jpg)

 Deploying long-context LLMs is costly due to the linear growth of the key-value (KV) cache in transformer models.
 For example, handling 1M tokens with Llama 3.1-70B in float16 requires up to 330GB of memory.
-This repository implements multiple KV cache pruning methods and benchmarks using [🤗 transformers](https://huggingface.co/docs/transformers/en/index), aiming to simplify the development of new methods for researchers and developers in this field.
+This repository implements multiple KV cache compression methods and benchmarks using [🤗 transformers](https://huggingface.co/docs/transformers/en/index), aiming to simplify the development of new methods for researchers and developers in this field.

 ## Installation